Skip to main content

 • Big product photo — real, not stock.
 Mobile-first.

 • CTA button — scrolls to order form.
-Color contrasts with background.
+Color contrasts with the background.

 2. Benefits (3–5 bullets)